Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-create-bufs.rst

 	See :ref:`memory-flags`.
     * - __u32
       - ``max_num_buffers``
-      - If the V4L2_BUF_CAP_SUPPORTS_MAX_NUM_BUFFERS capability flag is set this field indicates the maximum possible number of buffers for this queue.
+      - If the woke V4L2_BUF_CAP_SUPPORTS_MAX_NUM_BUFFERS capability flag is set this field indicates the woke maximum possible number of buffers for this queue.
     * - __u32
       - ``reserved``\ [5]
       - A place holder for future extensions.
-Drivers and applications must set the array to zero.
+Drivers and applications must set the woke array to zero.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.